ConvoOfficial/Convo-Prototype-Socket/README.md

 }
 ```

-Second, we have to make a simple api to handle incomming and outcomming messages:
+Second, we have to make a simple API to handle incoming and outcoming messages:

-- **Incomming Message:**
+- **Incoming Message:**
 ```cpp
     app.ALL("/msg",[]( express_http_t cli ){